 Our activities take place on the unceded and traditional territories of the Coast Salish peoples – sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.

-The Vancouver Folk Music Festival is a Canadian cultural institution – a unique community-based celebration with an internationally-renowned reputation for presenting the finest traditional and contemporary folk and roots music artists from around the world.
-Now in its 41st year, it continues to be one of the city’s most beloved, enjoyed, and respected events – named “Best Local Music Festival” by Georgia Straight readers for the fifth year in a row, and 2016 “Best Music Festival” by readers of the Westender.
-The Festival draws 30,000+ enthusiastic attendees annually to beautiful Jericho Beach Park, folks eager to experience the music and culture of more than 40 international, national, and local acts.
-Every year, two and even three generations of families join friends and fellow community members to share in the music, dance, food, children’s activities – and the magical ambience of the festival.
+The Vancouver Folk Music Festival is a Canadian cultural institution.
+It is a unique community-based celebration internationally renowned for presenting the finest traditional and contemporary folk and roots music from around the world.
+Now in its 45th year, the Festival continues to be one of the city’s most beloved, enjoyed, and respected events.
+Through the years, the Festival has won "Best Local Music Festival" by readers of the Georgia Straight and the Westender.
+Each year, the Festival draws more than 40,000 enthusiastic attendees to beautiful Jericho Beach Park.
+Two and even three generations of families join friends and fellow community members to experience the music and culture of more than 40 international, national, and local acts.
+They come together to dance and to enjoy food and children’s activities – and the magical ambience of the Festival.

 The Festival was founded in 1978 and held in Stanley Park.
 It relocated to Jericho Beach Park in its second year.
-Sponsored by the city the first two years, the festival came under the control of the newly established, non-profit Vancouver Folk Music Festival Society late in 1979.
-In its early years the festival established and ran its own record label and distribution company, Festival Records.
+Following initial sponsorship from the city, the Festival came under the control of the newly established non-profit Vancouver Folk Music Festival Society in late 1979.
+In the Festival's early years, it established and ran its own record label and distribution company, Festival Records.

-Visit the Info Booth for links to more information about the Festival.
+Visit our Frequently Asked Questions for more information about the Festival.